pschool-in/curriculum/content/grammar/new-topics/clause.md

 *After swimming in the pool*.
 *Because he ran* he was able to catch the bus.
 *Until the sun sets*, we are going to play.
-*When it will start to snow* we will go skiing.
 ```

 ```